🔼The name Elizur: Summary

 The name Elizur consists of two elements.
 The first part is אל (El), the prominent Canaanite deity, whose name became applied to the God of Israel, or the common abbreviation of Elohim, the genus God:

-The second part of our name comes from the following root cluster:
+The second part of our name is thought to come from the noun צור (sur), meaning rock, but may in fact derive from any word from the following root cluster:

 For a meaning of the name Elizur, NOBSE Study Bible Name List reads God Is A Rock, Jones' Dictionary of Old Testament Proper Names has God The Rock and BDB Theological Dictionary proposes God Is Rock.